-This model consists of five phases –
+This model consists of five phases, which are:

-Examining the need for training by defining the needs of the learners.
+Examine the need for training by defining the needs of the learners.
 This determines the need for training, instructional environment, skills, opportunities available, constraints, and the abilities of the learners and trainers.

-Assembling the content into a final design to produce instructional material.
+Assemble the content into a final design to produce instructional material.
 Instructional Designers review and revise the content multiple times for quality analysis.

 II.
 The Assure Model of Instructional Design

 Teachers use this model to design and develop the most suitable classroom learning environment.
 It is an amalgamation of Robert Gagne’s events of instructions, which tries to ensure the effective use of media in lesson delivery.

 S – State standards and objectives

 S – Select strategies, media, technology, and objectives

 This is based on the behaviorist approach to learning.
 According to Gagne, adults require certain mental conditions for learning.
 For this reason, the following nine events of instructions were developed using these conditions.